 BSc (University of Birmingham) M.Th (London) PhD (University of Surrey) PGCE (St. Mary’s University, Twickenham), D.E.L.E (Spanish Ministry of Education), M.Inst.P

-Dr Farrelly joined Cambridge Tutors College in 2011, as a tutor in the Physics Department.
+Dr Farrelly joined Cambridge Tutors College as a tutor in the Physics Department.
 Prior to joining CTC London, he taught Physics, Mathematics, Music and Spanish at various schools and colleges, mostly in the London area.
-In 2013, after two years of teaching at CTC London, he became Head of Department.
+After two years of teaching at CTC London, he became Head of Department.

 Dr Farrelly studied Physics at the University of Birmingham; before going on to study Philosophy and Theology, first in Valladolid, Spain, then in England, obtaining a M.Th. in Modern Systematic Theology.
 He obtained a Higher Diploma in Spanish from the Spanish Ministry of Education and then completed PGCE.